Christopher Columbus's journal: Contents

 In the prologue, Columbus mentions his orders to sail to India were received in January 1492, following the expulsion of Jews from Spain.
 Conflicting reports exist over the actual date of the expulsion, with Columbus citing January while other sources, including the Alhambra Decree, cite March.
 After the prologue, the diary begins with Columbus's departure from Spain towards the Canary Islands "half an hour before sunrise" on 3 August 1492.
 On 16 September Columbus reported he had entered the Sargasso Sea.
 The journal mentions several animals encountered during the westward voyage, such as dolphins and frigatebirds.
 Columbus also describes magnetic declination.
 Because European sailors had only previously traveled with eastern magnetic declination, Columbus is credited with discovering western magnetic declination for Europeans.
 The journal also briefly mentions the crew's mood during the voyage.
 Columbus writes that the covered distance regularly announced to the crew was usually smaller than the real one.
 On the eve of arrival to the New World, the journal reported an unknown light sighting.
 Columbus named the first landfall of his voyage San Salvador on 12 October, and described the people residing on the island as naive and naked, but welcoming to the European explorers.
 Even though the journal shows Columbus's imperfect knowledge of the Spanish language, he makes comparisons of the New World landscape to that of Spain, such as spring-like in Andalusia, rivers like those in Seville, and hills like those behind Córdoba.
+Dr. Margarita Lila Rosa argues that even though Columbus’s journal is written from the perspective of a European colonizer, it is still possible to read it for information about indigenous women and their resistance against the Spanish.